OA and National Budget Processes

 Step 2: Extract ocean economy sub-matrices from national SUTs.
 From the balanced national supply and use tables, extract the columns corresponding to identified ocean economy industries.
 This creates an ocean economy supply table and use table that are subsets of the national tables.

 Step 3: Determine the ocean economy ratio for each industry.
 For partially ocean-related industries, estimate the share of output directly attributable to ocean-related activity.
-Methods include analysis of establishment-level survey data (TG-4.2 Survey Methods), use of tourism statistics for coastal areas, and expert judgement informed by administrative records.
+Methods for estimating this ratio should be applied in the following recommended order of preference:

 Step 4: Calculate Ocean Economy Direct GVA.
 For each ocean industry, multiply the industry's gross value added from the Use Table by its ocean economy ratio: